beachside-project/AzureCosmosContext/README.md

 ### ASP.NET Core

-Please See `Startup.cs` and `CarRepository.cs` in AspnetCoreSample project.
+Please see `Startup.cs` and `CarRepository.cs` in AspnetCoreSample project.

 ### ConsoleApp

-Please See ConsoleAppSample project.
+Please see ConsoleAppSample project.
 This is Generic Host sample.